 The 3D Printers or rapid prototyping tools are machines which produce a 3-dimentional solid object from a digital 3D model.
-Our 3D printers use additive layer manufacturing to produce models, We have several different types of printers here, four which use the FDM process, extruding a heated plastic filament of PLA or ABS, one with wash-out support and another using SLA (Stereolithography) to cure layers of resin with a photo laser and a third using DLP, digital light to cure resin.
-With all printers layers of material are created by the printer by following a set of instructions (gcode) (.stl file extension) from the software to slice a 3D model into layers, then building up those layers until it creates a complete printed 3D model.
+Our 3D printers use additive layer manufacturing to produce models.
+We have several different types of printers here.
+Eight use the FDM (fused deposition modeling ) process, which is extruding a heated plastic filament of PLA or ABS and fusing the layers together.
+One has a wash-out support.
+There two experimental resin printers, one SLA (Stereolithography) that cures layers of resin with a photo laser, the other has a UV digital light projector to cure resin, this uses software that translates your geometry into .png files.
+Also we have now a ZCorp powder printer, using adhesive to bind silica powder into a shape.
+Printed layers of material are created by the printer by following a set of instructions (gcode) (.stl file extension) from the software to slice a 3D model into layers, then building up those layers until it creates a complete printed 3D model.